Heathenry (new religious movement): Rites and practices

-Heathen rites often take place in non-public spaces, particularly in a practitioner's home.
-In other cases, Heathen places of worship have been established on plots of land specifically purchased for the purpose; these can represent either a hörg, which is a sanctified place within nature like a grove of trees, or a hof, which is a wooden temple.
-The Heathen community has made various attempts to construct hofs in different parts of the world.
-In 2014 the Ásaheimur Temple was opened in Efri Ás, Skagafjörður, Iceland, while in 2014 a British Heathen group called the Odinist Fellowship opened a temple in a converted 16th-century chapel in Newark, Nottinghamshire.
-Heathens have also adopted archaeological sites as places of worship.
-For instance, British practitioners have assembled for rituals at the Nine Ladies stone circle in Derbyshire, the Rollright Stones in Warwickshire, and the White Horse Stone in Kent.
-Swedish Heathens have done the same at Gamla Uppsala, and Icelandic practitioners have met at Þingvellir.
+Heathen rites often take place in non-public spaces, particularly practitioners' homes.
+Other Heathens have purchased plots of land for the purpose; these can represent either a hörg, which is a sanctified place within nature like a grove of trees, or a hof, which is a wooden temple.
+Heathens have built hofs in several parts of the world; in 2014 the Ásaheimur Temple was opened in Efri Ás, Skagafjörður, Iceland, while in 2014 a British group called the Odinist Fellowship opened a temple in a converted 16th-century chapel in Newark, Nottinghamshire.
+Heathens also adopt archaeological sites as places of worship.
+For instance, British practitioners have performed rituals at the Nine Ladies stone circle in Derbyshire, the Rollright Stones in Warwickshire, and the White Horse Stone in Kent.
+Swedish Heathens have done the same at Gamla Uppsala and Icelandic Heathens at Þingvellir.